ravenothere/AO3-Rose-Pine-Closer-to-Home/readme.md

 <details>
 <summary><b>Fonts</b></summary>

 To change fonts, open your theme skin and use Ctrl+F to search for `font-family`.
-You'll find three blocks — one for the main site font, one for headings, and one for code.
+You'll find four blocks — one for the main site font, one for headings, one for code, and one for works.
 Replace the first font name in each with your preferred font, keeping the fallbacks:

 ```css
 font-family: YourFont, Apfel Grotezk, Figtree, Bitter, Helvetica, Arial, sans-serif;